pstringe/Research-Development-and-Applications/Equipment/Representative Number Theory/Representative Number Theory Calc.md

 	* We will display observations of a generation using hierarchical indentation.

 **Currently**
-0. Given a prima representation read in as a string, and a number indicating a number of successions, we may output a number representing the determinate successions of the prima representation. (currently there is a segfault)
+0. Given a prima representation read in as a string, and a number indicating a number of successions, we may output a number representing the determinate successions of the prima representation. (currently there is a Segfault)

 ---
 My job is that I know exactly how we operate.
 And every adverse action I'd be willing to take is someone else would be as well.